-The Employer may terminate this Agreement immediately with written notice in the event of Dialogue’s breach of any material term of this Agreement that is not cured within thirty (30) days following receipt of written notice of the breach from the Employer.
+The Employer may terminate the Services immediately with written notice in the event of Dialogue’s breach of any material term of these Terms that is not cured within thirty (30) days following receipt of written notice of the breach from the Employer.

-Dialogue may immediately terminate this Agreement in the event of non-payment of fees when due.
+Dialogue may immediately terminate the Services in the event of non-payment of the Fees when due.

-Dialogue agrees to hold the Employer and its directors, officers and employees harmless from any and all claims, lawsuits, settlements, judgments, costs, penalties, and expenses, including reasonable legal fees and expenses resulting from, or arising out of (i) any gross negligence, fraud or willful misconduct on the part of Dialogue or (ii) any failure to comply with its obligations under the Agreement and these standard terms and conditions.
+Dialogue agrees to hold the Employer and its directors, officers and employees harmless from any and all claims, lawsuits, settlements, judgments, costs, penalties, and expenses, including reasonable legal fees and expenses resulting from, or arising out of (i) any gross negligence, fraud or willful misconduct on the part of Dialogue or (ii) any failure to comply with its obligations under these Terms.

-The Employer agrees to hold Dialogue and its directors, officers, and employees harmless from any and all claims, lawsuits, settlements, judgments, costs, penalties, and expenses, including reasonable legal fees and expenses, resulting from the Employer’s failure to comply with its obligations under the Agreement and these standard terms and conditions.
+The Employer agrees to hold Dialogue and its directors, officers, and employees harmless from any and all claims, lawsuits, settlements, judgments, costs, penalties, and expenses, including reasonable legal fees and expenses, resulting from the Employer’s failure to comply with its obligations under these Terms.

-Except in case of (i) gross negligence, fraud or willful misconduct, (ii) intellectual property right infringement or (iii) body injury, Dialogue’s liability, if any, to any person, arising out of or in any way related to the Agreement or the performance of its duties and obligations under the Agreement and these standard terms and conditions, shall for all purposes in total be limited to direct damages in an amount not to exceed the aggregate amount of Fees paid by the Employer for the Services during the last twelve (12) months period prior to the event giving rise to the claim.
+Except in case of (i) gross negligence, fraud or willful misconduct, (ii) intellectual property right infringement or (iii) body injury, Dialogue’s liability, if any, to any person, arising out of or in any way related to the Terms or the performance of its duties and obligations under the Terms, shall for all purposes in total be limited to direct damages in an amount not to exceed the aggregate amount of Fees paid by the Employer for the Services during the last twelve (12) months period prior to the event giving rise to the claim.

 In no event shall Dialogue or the Employer have any liability at any time for any loss of profits, loss of business revenue, failure to realize expected savings, or for any indirect, special, or consequential damages, even if advised of the possibility of such damages.

-The parties understand and agree that any liability arising out of or relating to the provision of the Services by the health practitioners providing the Services and Additional Services to the End Users is subject to such practitioners’ professional liability.
+The parties understand and agree that any liability arising out of or relating to the provision of the Services by the health practitioners providing the Services to the End Users is subject to such practitioners’ professional liability.

 It is understood and agreed that each of the parties is an independent contractor and that neither party is, nor shall be considered to be an agent, distributor, partner, fiduciary or representative of the other.
 Neither party shall act or represent itself, directly or by implication, in any such capacity in respect of the other or in any manner assume or create any obligation on behalf of, or in the name of, the other.

-Unless otherwise indicated, each notice to be given to a party under this Agreement must be given in writing and delivered personally or by courier, sent by mail, sent by prepaid registered mail, or transmitted by fax.
-Notices given to the Employer shall be sent to the address set out in this Agreement.
+Unless otherwise indicated, each notice to be given to a party under these Terms must be given in writing and delivered personally or by courier, sent by mail, sent by prepaid registered mail, or transmitted by fax.
+Notices given to the Employer shall be sent to the address set out in these Terms.
 Notice given to Dialogue shall be sent to: